Time-Dependent Low-Rank Input-Output Operator for Forced Linearized Dynamics with Unsteady Base Flows: Demonstration cases

 The fifteen leading singular values of $\hat{\mathbf{H}}_{\mathcal{S}}(\omega)$ are compared against those obtained from resolvent analysis in Figure \ref{fig:Burgers_SVD_RA}.
-The results indicate that the asymptotical solution of the f-OTD subspace the and resolvent analysis agree well with one another.
+The results indicate that the asymptotical solution of the f-OTD subspace and the resolvent analysis agree well with one another.
 In Figure \ref{fig:Burgers_U_RA}, we compare the first dominant response and forcing modes obtained from resolvent analysis and the f-OTD approximation.
 In particular, the first left and right singular vectors of the resolvent operator and those obtained from f-OTD are shown.
 Excellent agreement between these singular vectors is observed.
-This example demonstrates the connection between f-OTD and resolvent analysis.
-These modes also agree very well with those of the resolvent analysis.
+This example numerically demonstrates the connection between f-OTD and resolvent analysis.
 One might be able to rigorously establish a connection between f-OTD and resolvent analysis by analyzing the f-OTD response to a harmonically forced time-invariant linear system --- similar to the results that showed the asymptotic convergence of OTD modes ($\mathbf{F}=\mathbf{0}$) to the least unstable subspace of $\mathbf{L}$ \cite[Theorem 2.3]{babaee2016minimization}.
 However, such mathematical development is beyond the scope of the current study.